Vedansh7-7/CubeSat/README.md

 - **GUI Enhancements:** Adding advanced visualization features and real-time analytics.

 ## Conclusion
-This CubeSat prototype demonstrates a successful integration of multiple sensors, a well-designed PCB, and a functional data acquisition system.
-The project serves as a foundation for further advancements in small satellite technology and environmental data monitoring.
+This CubeSat prototype successfully integrates multiple sensors, a well-designed PCB, and a functional data acquisition system.
+The project is a foundation for further advancements in small satellite technology and environmental data monitoring.